eccenca/documentation.eccenca.com/docs/automate/using-github-actions/index.md

           cmemc --version
 ```

-Add this to your workflow yaml description will provide a working cmemc command which can be used in all following steps of the same workflow.
+Adding this to your workflow yaml description, will provide a cmemc command which can be used in all following steps of the same workflow.

 ## Credentials and Usage